xkylesun/kickstarter/README.md

-# Jumpstarter - a kickstarter clone
+# Jumpstarter - a Kickstarter clone
 [Link to Live Site](https://jumpstarter-ks.herokuapp.com/?#/)

 ## Features
-This site allow user to:
+This site allows user to:
-* Create new account or login to existing account
+* Create a new account or login to an existing account
 * Create, update, or delete projects
 * Support project ideas by backing other people's projects
-* Search for project based on project name
+* Search for project based on the project title
 * Explore projects within different project categories

 ## Build Process
-This site incorporate the following technologies / modules:
+This site incorporates the following technologies / modules:
 * React + Redux for frontend rendering / navigating
-* Rails for backend api and transfering data in JSON format
+* Rails for backend API and transferring data in JSON format
 * Kaminari gem for page separation / loading
 * Heroku and Heroku Postgres for hosting the main site
-* Active Storage for managing reference to image hosted separately on AWS S3 cloud storage
+* Active Storage for managing reference to images hosted separately on AWS S3 cloud storage

 ## Documentation
 * Search

-  Navbar incorporates a search feature that is only made visible when user click the search button.
-Upon user hit the enter key, the user input is translated into search queries embeded in the url and transfer user to the designated url.
-The destination site, within the componentDidMount react lifecycle method, will fire the query to the database and render the the receiving contents.
+  Navbar incorporates a search feature that is only made visible when the user clicks the search button.
+Upon user hit the enter key, the user input is translated into search queries embedded in the URL and transfer the user to the designated URL.
+The destination site, within the componentDidMount react lifecycle method, will fire the query to the database and render the receiving contents.

 ```Javascript
   // search_bar.jsx